Skip to main content

 FRR comes with a minimal configuration file that we are going to add a few things to in order to get the basic "announce an IP address" functionality going.

-These things are found in your server's BGP metadata once you have enabled BGP on both your Project and your server.
+The information you need is found in your server's BGP metadata once you have enabled BGP on both your Project and your server, as described in the BGP on Equinix Metal and Local BGP guides.

-To get your server's neighbor information, SSH into the server and cURL the metadata endpoint.
+To get your server's neighbor information, SSH into the server and use cURL to access the metadata endpoint.

 curl https://metadata.platformequinix.com/metadata | jq '.bgp_neighbors[0] | { customer_ip: .customer_ip, customer_as: .customer_as, multihop: .multihop, peer_ips: .peer_ips, peer_as: .peer_as }'